NBA Rumors: Kings Considering Cavs' Rodney Hood After Bulls Retained Zach LaVine

 Hood averaged 10.8 points, 2.6 rebounds and 1.4 assists in 21 games in Cleveland.
 Despite the fact that the Cavaliers brought him in to be a key role player, he wound up having little impact for much of the postseason.

-The 25-year-old logged just seven minutes over the final five games of the Eastern Conference Finals and first two contests of the NBA Finals.
+The 25-year-old logged just seven minutes over the final five games of the Eastern Conference Finals and the first two contests of the NBA Finals.
 That was after he declined to play during garbage time of Game 4 in a second-round sweep of the Toronto Raptors.

 Hood later explained the situation, via ESPN: